Arunim313/Arunim313/README.md

 ## 🕵️ Who Am I?

-I’m a **Data Scientist** on a mission to conquer data villains and fight crime in the digital space! 🦸‍♂️ By day, I torture data into submission; by night, I swing through lines of code to build innovative, data-driven solutions.
+I’m a **Junior Data Scientist** on a mission to conquer data villains and fight crime in the digital space! 🦸‍♂️ By day, I torture data into submission; by night, I swing through lines of code to build innovative, data-driven solutions.
 I love using Python, Machine Learning, and Data Visualization to unravel the secrets hidden in data!

 **🔍 Actively Seeking New Opportunities:**
 I'm currently looking for roles where I can apply my expertise in data science, AI, and blockchain to solve real-world problems.
 If you have an opening or know of an opportunity, feel free to connect with me!